priyachris/priyachris/README.md

 Technical Writer | Information Design & Developer | Technical Visual Communicator
 ---------------------------------------------------------------------------------

 Groundbreaking innovations often come wrapped in complexity.
 My job is to unwrap these innovations and present them in a way that people can not only understand but also relate to..
+I'm a Technical communicator..

 * 🌍  I'm based in India
 * ✉️  You can contact me at [priyachristina8@gmail.com](mailto:priyachristina8@gmail.com)